 Thank you gardenway for the infomation you provided to my request about knitting.
 I will go to the site, and again I appreciate your response.

 There is a great free pattern at www.cleckheaton.biz I have knitted my husband 3 pairs using the free sock pattern off there.
 They have been the first ones I have ever done.
 Found the pattern very easy to follow.

 I am looking for a knitting pattern for socks called monkey socks.
 Not the doll you make out of socks but socks to wear.

 JoAnn from Rollingdam, New Brunswick

 Basically you need to find the yarns first.
 I think the speckled gray yarn is called ragg yarn.
 Then you need some red.
-After than, google free basic sock patterns and you will find one you can use.

 I am knitting a basic sock pattern.
 The cuff, sock body, heel flap, and the heel shape have all been successfully completed ending with a completed row of knitted stitches.
 Therefore the yarn is on the right side of the heel flap.
 The next section is to make and shape the instep.
 This is where I find a problem.

 Put the instep stitches onto one needle.
 1st needle: with right side of work facing, using another needle and being careful to pick up the front loop of each pick up loops along the left hand side of heel flap.
 Using the needle with the heel sts. and knitting these loops as sts.
 K5 K2tog.
 K6 K2tog.
 K5.
 2nd needle: knit.
 3rd needle: Pick up and knit along picked up sts. on right edge of heel flap.
 K5 K2tog.
 K6 K2tog.
 K5.
 Knit 9 sts. from first needle.